biswaspriti123/data-structure-Algorithm/README.md

 1) [Reverse Number-Leetcode](https://leetcode.com/problems/reverse-integer/description/) : This programs do reverse of number
 2) [Print Array](https://github.com/SachinSS45/Data-Structures-Algo/blob/master/Arrays/Program01.java) : This code shows how to print array

+#### January 23
+The Problems I have solved :
+1) [count prime number](https://leetcode.com/problems/count-primes/submissions/1514644767/) : this programe do count a number

 All contributions will be reviewed and merged if they add value to the repository. 😊